-The Graduate Program at the School of Theological Studies (STS) consists of 36 credit hours of study in Catholic Theology plus Written and Oral Comprehensive Examinations.
+The Graduate Program at the School of Theological Studies (STS) consists of 36 credits in Catholic theology plus written and oral comprehensive examinations.
 STS has fall, spring, and summer semesters.
-Our fall and spring semester classes are offered in the evening during the week.
-In the summer semester only, we offer afternoon and evening classes.
+Fall and spring classes are offered in the evenings (6:30-9:30 PM) during the week.
+In the summer semester, afternoon and evening classes are offered.
 This schedule allows students the freedom to either work during the day or use that time for study and prayer.
-Students take classes all three semesters.
-Students attending STS part-time can work at their own pace to complete the required 36 credits of coursework of 10 required courses and 2 elective courses.
+Students can work at their own pace to complete the required 36 credits consisting of ten (10) required courses and two (2) elective courses.

 - Foundational Course in Sacred Scripture

 - Theology of Christ